h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_23_explanation.md

 ## Conclusion
 - **Statement 1**: FALSE - SVMs generate probabilities differently than logistic regression using Platt scaling
-- **Statement 2**: TRUE - Maximum margin decision boundaries provide better generalization among linear classifiers
+- **Statement 2**: FALSE - The maximum margin hyperplane is often a reasonable choice but it is by no means optimal in all cases
-- **Statement 3**: FALSE - Support vectors change significantly when moving between different kernel types
+- **Statement 3**: FALSE - There are no guarantees that the support vectors remain the same when moving between different kernel types

 The analysis demonstrates that while SVMs are powerful classifiers, understanding their probability outputs, margin properties, and kernel effects is crucial for effective application.
 The maximum margin principle provides theoretical justification for SVM's generalization performance, but kernel selection and probability calibration require careful consideration in practice.